World Browser War III and the Rise of Agentic AI Slop

 “I see,” said the blind woman.
 I watched a dozen videos that explain Google’s justification, but I’m with the blind lady.
 The House of El explains how Google’s AI exposed a “shitshow”:

-El’s pretty face and mesmerizing voice distracted me, so I’m still confused.
-But I did come away with two facts: she’s HELLA smart.
+El’s pretty face and mesmerizing voice distracted me, but I did come away with two facts: El’s HELLA smart.
 And I’m old.

 I digress.